puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/restconf/readme.md

 ### Callbacks (http-client)

 Callbacks include sending GET (call-point) and POST (action) requests to the remote server.
-They are implemented mainly for UniConfig Shell, but it is also possible to use the RESTCONF for UniStore nodes with the URI prefix:
+They are implemented mainly for UniConfig Shell, but it is also possible to use RESTCONF for UniStore nodes with the URI prefix:

 ``` Http-client
 http://localhost:8181/rests/http-client/...